SWAMP: Mountain Biking in Florida!

 Withlacoochee State Forest – Croom Off-Road Bicycle Trails

 Beginner to Intermediate trail system.
-Lots of miles.
+Lots of long low angle hills and plenty of miles to keep riders busy.

-This 60 mile trail system is the longest trail system SWAMP maintains.
+This 60 mile bike trail system is the longest trail system we maintain.
 The Florida Division of Forestry established these trails in cooperation with SWAMP.

 Santos